bis-code/HotelDoorProject/README.md

 9. As a user, I want to be able to add also the hotel when I am adding a new review, such that I can be sure that my review can be posted for any hotel I want.
 10. As a user, I want to see latest post on the main page, such that I will know what holiday I would plan next.
 11. As a user, I want to be able to see the location of the hotel, such that I know where is located.
-12. As a user, I want to be able to post videos and imagines on my review, such that people would know what exactly I liked and not about a specific hotel.
-13. As a user, I want to be able to see the location of the hotel, such that I know where is located.
+12. As a user, I want to be able to see the location of the hotel, such that I know where is located.
 ## Low
-14 .
+13 .
 As an administrator, I want to be able to see reviews first hand, such that I can manage them and approve and keep track of those fake.
-15. As a user, I want to be able to comment to a review, such that I can let people know why I disliked or liked a review.
+14. As a user, I want to be able to comment to a review, such that I can let people know why I disliked or liked a review.
-16. As a user, I want to receive a role depending on how many reviews I made, such that people would see how active I am.
+15. As a user, I want to receive a role depending on how many reviews I made, such that people would see how active I am.
-17. As a user, I want to know how much hours I spent on the application and how many reviews I have added until now.
+16. As a user, I want to know how much hours I spent on the application and how many reviews I have added until now.

 ## Other links: